soweli-p/repl-driven-development/index.md

 But without second feature repl as dev tool loses it's core benefit - fast feedback loop.
 How it even differs from regular edit-compile-run cycle if u need for every minor change recompile project, restart repl and re-reference all dlls?

-Modifying .net assembly in runtime is , thankfully, relatively easy, and there are many libraries, like [Harmony]() that do this.
+Modifying .net assembly in runtime is, thankfully, relatively easy, and there are many libraries, like [Harmony](https://github.com/pardeike/Harmony) that do this.
 Of course, there are still clr limitations as we cannot identify existing types, change function signatures, or modify generic functions.

-And to fix those limitations I've made [fsix](), a repl which contains these features as well as some additional niceties.
+And to fix those limitations I've made [fsix](https://github.com/soweli-p/FsiX), a repl which contains these features as well as some additional niceties.
 In next chapter, I will demonstrate how repl driven development might increase your development speed and comfort.

-## Creating a simple platformer game in f#
+## Creating a simple platformer game in F#

 For demonstration lets create simple video game - because it's fun and because it's a perfect place where interactive programming really shines.
-We will use [Avalonia.FuncUI]() for drawing and IO.
+We will use [Avalonia.FuncUI](https://funcui.avaloniaui.net/) for drawing and IO.
 Sure, this is UI library, not gamedev lib.
-But it is very simple, f# friendly, supports everything we need and has support for [Elmish]() mve pattern, which is functional and transforms perfectly onto classical gameloop pattern.
+But it is very simple, f# friendly, supports everything we need and has support for [Elmish](https://elmish.github.io/elmish/) MVU pattern, which is functional and transforms perfectly onto classical gameloop pattern.

 ### Basic architecture